Rule Change: Completed

-The Australian Energy Market Commission (AEMC) has not yet made a decision on the rule change request from Energy Networks Australia (ENA).
+On the 20 October 2022, the Australian Energy Market Commission (AEMC) made a final determination and a more preferable final rule that amended the National Electricity Rules (NER) in response to a rule change request from Energy Networks Australia (ENA).

 The rule change request